flatten-the-curve/coronavirus_testing_management_platform/README.md

 Admin View: The admin view allows for new testing sites and testing site officials to be created, as well as showing in real time the number of test kits used, total wait time and testing sites that may need additional resources.

+## Environment Variables

+The environment variables needed to be set in heroku are as follows:

+GOOGLE_API_KEY - your Google Maps Javascript api key DEFAULT_MAP_CENTER_LAT - the latitude of the default center of your map DEFAULT_MAP_CENTER_LON - the longitude of the default center of your map RAILS_APP_ROOT_DOMAIN - root domain you are using SEND_GRID_USERNAME - which is "apikey" (the literal word "apikey") SEND_GRID_API_KEY - your sendgrid api key